Things to Consider Before Surplusing Items

 Property must either be transferred to another University department, approved institution, or State agency, donated, or disposed of through the University's Surplus Property system.

-- To transfer property with Asset Tags inside or outside the University, refer to the Fixed Assets Accounting website.
+- To transfer property with Asset Tags INSIDE the University, refer to the Fixed Assets Accounting website.

 - To tranfer property outside the University, see the Faculty departure checklist: http://www.virginia.edu/provost/facultyexit.pdf